SN 22.85. With Yamaka

 Venerable Yamaka, as a learned noble disciple, when you see this, you get disillusioned with form, sensation, perception, will, and consciousness.
 Being disillusioned, you lose desire.
 By losing desire, the mind gets liberated.
 When it is liberated, you will know it.
 You will understand that the holy life is finished, that the work is done, that rebirth has ended, so there is no hereafter.

 What do you think, Venerable Yamaka?
-Do you regard a truthfinder to be form?”
+Do you regard form to be a Truthfinder?”

 “No, venerable.”

-“Do you regard a truthfinder to be sensation, perception, will, or consciousness?”
+“Do you regard sensation, perception, will, or consciousness to be a Truthfinder?”

 “No, venerable.”